Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### Getting Started

 First of all, make sure you have the required hardware: the BeagleBone Black, an SD card, and the Octopus Board.
+Flash the board with the latest "IoT" Debian image following these [instructions](https://beagleboard.org/getting-started).

 #### Get UIO to work and free the GPIO pins for the PRU (*in progress*)

 *Note: this was tested on this kernel:* `Linux beaglebone 4.4.91-ti-r133 #1 SMP Tue Oct 10 05:18:08 UTC 2017 armv7l GNU/Linux`

-In order to run the filter, we need to be able to use the input and output pins from the PRUs.
+In order to run the filter, we need to be able to use the input and output pins from the PRUs to be able to read data from the microphones.
 Some of them can be multiplexed to the PRUs.
 However, by default, some pins cannot be reassigned to something else.
 To correct this, we need to load a [cape](https://elinux.org/Capemgr).
 To do so, open the `/boot/uEnv.txt` file on the board (backup it first!) and do the following modifications :

 Add the following line :